Humanitarian Crisis in Yemen

 About the Yemen Crisis

 Yemen currently has the greatest level of humanitarian needs in the world.
-After an armed conflict erupted in March, over 20 million people—80 percent of the population—is in desperate need of humanitarian assistance.
+After an armed conflict erupted in March, over 20 million people—80 percent of the population—are in desparate need of assistance.
+10 million are in need of assistance just to stay alive, mostly women and children.

-The conflict has resulted in over 2000 deaths and one million people displaced.
+The conflict has resulted in over 2000 deaths and two million people displaced, looking for shelter from disease and violence.
 Yemenis are struggling to survive as fuel, food and medical supplies are critically low due to the closure of land, sea and air routes.
 Just 14% of national fuel requirements have arrived in country since the end of March putting 10 million people at risk of losing access to water.
 Over 12 million people are going hungry as wheat and other staples are in increasingly short supply.
 More than 15 million are without access to health care as most hospitals have shut down due to lack of medical supplies and power cuts.

 CARE has been working in Yemen since 1992, and is currently providing humanitarian assistance through water, sanitation and hygiene services and reproductive health services to needy populations in Yemen.